esnthere/IEIT/README.md

 ## For test:
 ### 1. Data Prepareation
    To ensure high speed, save images and lables of each dataset with 'mat/npz' files.
 Only need to run '**data_preparation_example_for_koniq.py**' once for each dataset.
-Enhanced images and files for slection probablility can be download from [Enhanced images](https://pan.baidu.com/s/1vSeiH61x5TD5VIRn8NKOVw?pwd=wz98)
+Enhanced images and files for slection probability can be download from [Enhanced images](https://pan.baidu.com/s/1vSeiH61x5TD5VIRn8NKOVw?pwd=wz98).
+Please download these files and put them into the same folder of code.

 ### 2. Load pre-trained weight for test
    The models pre-trained on KonIQ-10k with 5%, 10%, 25%, 80% samples are released.
 The dataset are randomly splitted several times during training, and each released model is obtained from the first split (numpy. random. seed(1)).
 The model file '**my_vision_transformer.py**' is modified from open accessed source code of [DEIT](https://github.com/facebookresearch/deit) and [TIMM](https://github.com/huggingface/pytorch-image-models/tree/main/timm).